 Why It Is Used

-People with sulfa or salicylate allergies should not use this medicine.
+People who have sulfa or salicylate allergies should not use this medicine.

 How Well It Works

-Studies indicate that sulfasalazine is effective in relieving the symptoms and slowing the progression of rheumatoid arthritis.
-Although sulfasalazine treatment may show results within 1 month, it typically takes several months to be effective.1
+Studies show that sulfasalazine is effective in relieving the symptoms and slowing the progression of rheumatoid arthritis.
+It may take up to 3 months to notice an improvement.1